syncfusion-content/flutter-docs/Flutter/chart/axis-customization.md

 {% endhighlight %}

+Also refer [minimum](./axis-types) and [maximum](./axis-types) range of an axis.

 ### Visible maximum

-The [`visibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/visibleMaximum.html) property is used to set the minimum visible range of an axis.
+The [`visibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/visibleMaximum.html) property is used to set the minimum visible range of an axis.When panning is enabled, you can pan to the actual maximum range of an axis.

 {% highlight dart %}